JeanBarbosa-hue/holbertonschool-shell/basics/README.md

 deleting directories,
-changing working directory to previous one, list all files(even hidden ones)in the current working and parent directory in long format,
+changing working directory to previous one, list all files(even hidden ones)in the current working and parent directory in long format, prints the type of file named iamafile, symbolic link, copies HTML files, command that moves all files beginning with uppercase letter, delete files command that ends with ~, create directories with mkdir -p.